kvarak/dnd/docs/_Classes/warlock.md

 - #### Voice of Ulban
     *Your ability to touch the minds of other creatures expands dramatically.*

-    When you use your Awakened Mind feature to communicate telepathically, the range increases to 120 feet, you can communicate with a number of creatures equal to your Intelligence modifier simultaneously, and other creatures can respond to your telepathic messages, but can't initiate or terminate contact.
+    When you use your Awakened Mind feature to communicate telepathically, the range increases to 120 ft, you can communicate with a number of creatures equal to your Intelligence modifier simultaneously, and other creatures can respond to your telepathic messages, but can't initiate or terminate contact.

 - #### Whispers Beyond the Veil
     *You can draw your consciousness close to the veil between worlds, listening to whispers from the denizens of the Far Realm.*